Imagining London: The City in Early Modern Literature

 Module co-ordinator: Dr Mary Ann Lund

-This module examines the central place that London held in the literary imagination from the sixteenth to the eighteenth centuries.
-Through readings of a wide range of texts and genres, it considers how writers depicted the rapidly expanding metropolis and identified a defining set of characteristics for it, including noise and crowds, crime and jurisdiction, sex and prostitution, epidemic disease, the suburbs, religious and political debate, and finance and trade.
+In this module you will examine the central place that London held in the literary imagination from the 16th to the 18th centuries.
+Through readings of a wide range of texts and genres, we will consider how writers depicted the rapidly expanding metropolis and identified a defining set of characteristics for it, including noise and crowds, crime and jurisdiction, sex and prostitution, epidemic disease, the suburbs, religious and political debate, and finance and trade.